JasonHatfield/BibleVerseSearch/README.md

 	- [x] Incorporate object-oriented programming (OOP) principles.

-	- [x] Thoroughly document all classes, including source file and class headers.
+	- [x] Thoroughly document all classes, including source files and class headers.

-	- [x] Document all class methods, providing method descriptions, return values, and exceptions thrown.
+	- [x] Document all class methods, providing method descriptions, return values, and exceptions.

 	- [x] Fully document class method implementations with single inline comments.

-- **Design Report Document**
+- **[Click Here](https://github.com/JasonHatfield/BibleVerseSearch/blob/master/docs/DesignReport.md) to access the Project Design Report**

 	- [x] Provide an explanation of the technical approach taken to design and implement the application.
 Include a comprehensive list of classes, methods, variables, and relevant components (beans) using UML diagrams as needed.